Last update: January 8th, 2024 at 12:41 pm

 Note: The Le Lapin Blanc website refers to the Connecting Rooms as “adjacent” to each other.
 They are, but they also do have a connecting interior door.

 Sleeps up to 5 – 1st arr. – 4★ – Louvre

 The 4-star Hotel Relais du Louvre is perfectly placed between the Louvre Museum and Notre Dame Cathedral.

 All 21 rooms feature air-conditioning, complimentary WiFi, a minibar, a safe, and a writing desk.
 The hotel offers a continental breakfast served in the lobby each morning.

 The Relais du Louvre has several family room options.
 These include a Quadruple Room (four single beds) and a Connecting Suite for five (with several bed configuration options).

 Sleeps up to 6 – 6th arr. – 4★ – Latin Quarter/Luxembourg Gardens

-For those traveling with young children to Paris, this elegant apartment-style hotel is located in the the lively Latin Quarter – conveniently close to the delightful Luxembourg Gardens.
+For those traveling with young children to Paris, this elegant apartment-style hotel is in the lively Latin Quarter – conveniently close to the delightful Luxembourg Gardens.
 Hotel features include a 24-hour front desk, daily housekeeping, continental breakfast, and a lovely spa.

-Five Star Paris Family Hotels
+Five Star Paris Hotels with Family Suites

 Sleeps up to 8 – 8th arr. – 5★ – Close to The Champs Élysées